1 Introduction to Statistics

 From question to estimand to design

-Two broad design families appear everywhere:
+Two broad families of study designs appear throughout statistics:

 The statistical process: a workable blueprint

-Working in JMP Pro 17
+Working in JMP

 JMP is built for this process:

-- Document the plan and steps.
+Document the plan and steps.
 Use File → New → Journal to create a running research notebook.
 Paste screenshots, notes, and output as you go.

-- Save scripts to reproduce output.
+Save scripts to reproduce output.
 In most reports, click the red triangle ► Save Script → To Data Table (or To Journal).
 This stores a runnable recipe with the data.

-- Explore first.
+Explore first.
 Start with Graph → Graph Builder and Analyze → Distribution to profile variables and check data quality.

-- Fit models with assumptions in view.
+Fit models with assumptions in view.
 Use Analyze → Fit Y by X for two-variable comparisons and Analyze → Fit Model for multiple predictors.
 Residual and diagnostic tools are right there in the platform menus.

-- Share and rerun.
+Share and rerun.
 Bundle data, scripts, and notes with Projects or send a Journal so collaborators can reproduce your analysis.

 Recap